Office of the Secretary of Defense, Department of Defense (DoD).

 Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distribute impacts, and equity).
 Executive Order 13563 also emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.
-It has been determined that this rule is not a significant regulatory action under these Executive Orders.
+It has been determined that Privacy Act rules for the DoD are not significant rules under these Executive orders.

 Congressional Review Act